What is an assistive technology evaluation?

 Where do evaluations take place?

-Most evaluations are conducted at the student’s school.
-The can also be conducted at CATIES on the campus of The College of New Jersey in Ewing, NJ.
+Evaluations are primarily conducted at the student’s school.
+However, they could also be conducted at CATIES on the campus of The College of New Jersey in Ewing, NJ.
 Location will be determined on an individual basis.

 For more information on scheduling an evaluation, contact a CATIES staff member at caties@tcnj.edu or 609-771-3016.
 We are happy to assist you with any questions or concerns before you begin the official request process.